 The Eukaryotic Pathogen Database (EuPathDB; http://eupathdb.org) project integrates genomic and functional genomics data from over 30 different protozoan parasite species.
 Protozoan parasites are a major cause of global human and veterinary infectious diseases, such as malaria, toxoplasmosis, cryptosporidiosis, Chagas disease, sleeping sickness and leishmaniasis.
-EuPathDB also integrates parasite isolate data, and genetic manipulation with resulting phenotype data but in a limited manner due to the heterogeneity of what is currently obtained.
+EuPathDB also aims to integrate data on specific isolates of parasites, their genotypes, and effects of genetic manipulation on the phenotype.
+However, currently available data on parasite isolates and genetic manipulation is highly heterogeneous and therefore hard to query and represent due to lack of community-accepted standards.

-OBI was chosen as the basis for developing submission forms to capture these types of data directly from investigators in a standardized manner.
-OBI was chosen because it provides a framework for modeling the generation of the desired data through its use of planned processes including assays.
-For example, rather than start with an “isolate” and decide what attributes it has that we want to capture, we instead started with the process of specimen collection.
-This informed us as to what are the inputs and outputs of that process.
-Once an isolate specimen is created as output, it can then be used in a sequencing assay to generate data on the genotype of the isolate.
-With the inputs and outputs of these planned processes we could consult with investigators performing these processes and establish what was needed to be captured in the form.
+To better standardize data as it is being captured, the EuPathDB team and user communities decided to develop submission forms.
+OBI was chosen as the basis for these forms because it provides a framework for modeling the generation of the desired data through its use of planned processes in which external ontologies can easily be referenced.
+In OBI, description of the genotype of an isolate is done by referring to the process of specimen collection that resulted in the physical isolate, followed by the sequencing experiment performed on the isolate, which then resulted in information about its genome.
+We consulted with investigators performing these processes and established what was needed in the form.
 The result was a form that captures details about the process of creating an isolate specimen (where, when, and from what was it collected) and performing a sequencing assay (to obtain isolate sequence data).
 In this example, the terminology used for describing each instance of an isolate specimen is drawn mainly from other ontologies (e.g., GAZ, PATO).
-OBI is used for categories of terms needed (e.g., sequence data) and for relating the information collected on the form for databasing and subsequent data mining.
+OBI is used for categories of terms needed (e.g., sequence data) and for relating the information collected on the form for loading into a database and subsequent data mining.

 The same approach is being used for the more complex task of capturing phenotype information resulting from genetic modification of parasites.
-Insights into the function, location, and biological processes for parasite proteins of interest are genetically modified such as knocking out expression of the gene encoding the protein or tagging it with a fluorescent marker.
-Also of interest is the effect on the viability, infectivity, and proliferative ability of the parasite.
+Insights into the function, location, and biological processes for parasite proteins of interest are found through genetic modification such as knocking out the expression of the gene encoding the protein or tagging it with a fluorescent marker.
+Also of interest is the effect of these modifications on the viability, infectivity, and proliferative ability of the parasite.
 The key planned processes used to model this case are genetic transformation and assay (both drawn from OBI).
-In addition to using OBI terms to relate collected information for EuPathDB databases.
-They will also be used to guide what is presented to the user on a web-based form to reduce the burden of filling out the form by only requesting relevant information.
+In addition to using OBI terms to relate collected information for EuPathDB databases, they will also be used to guide what is presented to the user on a web-based form to reduce the burden of filling out the form by only requesting relevant information.
+For example, in Figure Z, information provided on the

-research resource discovery
+Research Resource Discovery